Making a Start

 As an example, Digital Landscape Architecture Now, details the work of 39 practices, 17 of which are identified as using computational tools such as Grasshopper.
 However, only 6 of the 17 could be broadly classified as landscape-focused practices (such as STOSS) rather than an architecture-focused practices (such as Zaha Hadid Architects).
 For more see Nadia Amoroso, ed., Digital Landscape Architecture Now (Thames & Hudson Ltd, 2012).↩

-Nadia Amoroso, ed., “Drawing the Landscape,” in Representing Landscapes: A Visual Collection of Landscape Architectural Drawings (Routledge, 2012), 63–71.↩
+Richard Weller, “Drawing the Landscape,” in Representing Landscapes: A Visual Collection of Landscape Architectural Drawings, ed.
+Nadia Amoroso (Routledge, 2012), 63–71.↩

 Following Pia Ednie-Brown, “Programming involves diagrammatic thinking, operating through notating and mapping out the interplays of relations.”
 Pia Ednie-Brown, “All-Over, Over-All: biothing and Emergent Composition,” Architectural Design 76, no. 4 (July 2006): 72–81↩